wallymathieu/visualfsharp/examples/fsconcepts.md

 ## Why should .NET care?

-Instance declarations are decoupled from their types (unlike interfaces).
+Instance declarations are decoupled from their types (unlike an OO class' interfaces).

 Type classes can have less overhead than OO abstractions.
 Even zero overhead.